 Delicious Grilled Prime Rib Roast Recipe

 Prime rib is a delicious, savory cut of beef valued by many as one of the best parts of the cow you can eat.
-Most assume they'll only ever be able to taste this greatness by paying top dollar in a restaurant.
+Most assume they'll only ever be able to taste this expensive cut by paying top dollar in a restaurant.
 However, there is another way.

-Did you know it's actually fairly easy to make prime rib roast at home?
-All you need is a grill and you'll be enjoying some delicious beef ribs in no time at all.
+Did you know it's actually fairly easy to make juicy prime rib roast at home?
+All you need is a grill and you'll be enjoying some delicious beef rib roasts in no time at all.
+Grilled Prime RIb Roast will also make an awesome Christmas dinner main dish, so take notes!
 How do you do it?
-What do you need to cook this recipe?
+How long is the cook time?
+What do you need to cook te best prime rib?
 Let's answer these and other pressing questions as we go over how you can make delicious grilled prime rib roast.

 What You'll Need For This Prime Rib Roast Recipe

 In order to make this recipe, you'll need a few ingredients first.
 Luckily, outside of the prime rib roast itself, they're all fairly cheap.
 You might even have most of the major components in your home right now.